 Install root barrier at time of planting:

-Root barrier should be installed at the time of planting.
-Root barrier can be made out of heavy plastic or metal and is installed between a tree and the nearby hardscapes.
+You should install root barrier at the time of planting.
+It can be made out of heavy plastic or metal and placed between a tree and the nearby hardscapes.
+This will contain the roots, which should prevent damage to surrounding areas later on.

 Bio Barrier is a form of root barrier that includes root inhibitors:

 Proper irrigation is crucial.
-Trees should receive periodic, deep watering, versus more frequent, shorter in duration, surface watering.
-Trees planted in turf areas have different irrigation requirements than the surrounding turf.
-Watering tubes should be installed to deliver water further down into the soil.
-This will encourage deeper root growth, which can help prevent damage to hardscapes and toppling trees.
+Trees need periodic, deep watering, versus more frequent and shorter surface watering.
+This can cause issues when trees are planted in turf areas, which will have different irrigation requirements.
+Therefore, watering tubes should be installed to deliver water further down into the soil.
+This will consequently encourage deeper root growth, which can help prevent damage to hardscapes and prevent toppling trees.

 Some trees, like ficus, will find their own water if not properly irrigated.

-On some occasions, an offending root or roots can be severed, but if it’s a mature tree, removal is most likely the only option.
-The tree will need to be removed and its stump ground.
+On some occasions, an you can sever an offending root or roots.
+However, if it’s a mature tree, removal is most likely the only option.
+The tree will need to be removed and its stump ground down.

-To summarize, prevention is the key to avoid tree root damage:
+To summarize, prevention is the key to avoid damage:

 - Choose the correct trees